Dragoon-Lab/LaitsV3/documentation/sessions.md

 * __tutor__ is the Java code for Dragoon/Laits.
 It is invoked via JNLP or a java command if it is being run locally.
-On startup, the tutor is given the user name, section, problem name, and major mode.
+On startup, the tutor is given the major mode, user name, section, problem name, and (optionally) the problem author.
 *  __LMS__ or Learning Management System refers to the "outer loop" that invokes the tutor system for a particular user, group, and problem.
 It could be a full LMS like Moodle, or a simple web page like